Saga Hisamitsu Springs

 In July 2020 the team announced an official name change from "Hisamitsu Pharmaceutical Springs" to "Hisamitsu Springs" and unveiled a new team mascot and logo.
 On August 7, 2020 Hisamitsu Springs concluded " a cooperation agreement with Tosu City to further revitalize the region and economy through the volleyball business, and we will proceed with concrete efforts".

 Hisamitsu Springs won the V.Premier League final for the seventh time on April 13, 2018, beating Toray Arrows.

 The owner of the team is Hisamitsu Pharmaceutical.

+Home arena

+On May 10, 2023, the Salonpas Arena was opened to the public in Tosu, Saga.
+With a maximum of 1400 seats, the new arena is the home arena of Hisamitsu Springs.